-This guide walks through generating an SSH key, adding it to GitHub, and confirming everything works, on Linux or macOS.
+You could only use a personal access token or SSH to execute commands from the terminal.
+This guide walks through generating an SSH key, adding it to GitHub, and confirming everything works on Linux or macOS.

 What You'll Need